b3-exmo/b3-exmo.github.io/docs/Culture/Curated Sources.md

 ## Truly educated
 > *With the abundance of books available today, ==it is a mark of a truly educated man to know what not to read==.*

-&mdash; *[In His Steps](https://www.churchofjesuschrist.org/study/ensign/1988/09/in-his-steps?lang=eng&id=p20#p20)*, President Ezra Taft Benson, First Presidency Message, Ensign 1988 September
+— *[In His Steps](https://www.churchofjesuschrist.org/study/ensign/1988/09/in-his-steps?lang=eng&id=p20#p20)*, President Ezra Taft Benson, First Presidency Message, Ensign 1988 September

 There's a link to the source.
 Hop in and tell me if there's some context I'm missing, because it sure looks to me like he's redefining "education," conflating it to mean  "obedient to church leadership."